Canada war on Iran: Carney backs strikes he admits violate international law, refuses to rule out military involvement, and calls it regret.

 Canada’s Imperial Doublespeak on Iran

 Carney’s contradictions are not personal failures.
 They are structural features of Canadian foreign policy.
 Canada positions itself as a “middle power” committed to multilateralism and international law, but this rhetoric serves as ideological cover for alignment with U.S. imperialism.
-As The Conversation’s analysis notes, Canada’s asymmetric application of international law exposes exactly how the rules-based order functions — with vigour when adversaries break the rules, with regret when allies do.
+As The Conversation’s analysis notes, Canada’s law asymmetry exposes exactly how the rules-based order functions — with vigour when adversaries break the rules, with regret when allies do.

 Illegal War, Canadian Backing, No Accountability